 It’s crucial to make sure any extra payments apply to your mortgage principal, too.
 Most companies give you this option online but you may want to call them to confirm that your extra cash is going to the right place.

 Finally, make sure your finances are in good shape.
 You’ll need to examine your entire financial picture and determine if your dollars are better spent elsewhere.

 Is being completely debt-free your top financial priority, or could your money be working for you in other ways?

 If the interest rate on your mortgage is low, it might be wiser to put extra money in your company’s 401(k) plan, save for a child’s college tuition or pay off other debts with higher interest rates, like credit cards and student loans.

-You also need to maintain a healthy emergency fund, with enough money left over to cover your monthly expenses.
+You also need to maintain an emergency fund, with enough money left over to cover your monthly expenses.